-Twenty One Pilots are without a doubt the biggest band in the world right now, but back in 2013 they were still simmering under the radar but ready-made to explode.
-To celebrate the 6th anniversary of 'Vessel', we take a look back at how it was clear that the band were on to something big.
+Twenty One Pilots are without a doubt one of the biggest bands in the world today, but back in 2013 they were still simmering under the radar but ready-made to explode.
+On the eighth anniversary of the release of their album 'Vessel', we take a look back at how it was clear that they were on to something big.

 Every legend has to start somewhere.
 Every legacy has a beginning.
 Every success has a point where everything changed.

 What Twenty One Pilots have achieved in the last few years is nothing short of incredible.
 Growing into a genuine behemoth of the world music, it's difficult to think of a time when Tyler Joseph and Josh Dun weren't sitting comfortably on the throne of alternative music.
 Though flashback to 2013, and they were still cutting their teeth in a scene that in many ways wasn't ready for what was to come.